 - Vanilla - for flavor

-- Flour – you can use white, wheat or gluten-free flour mixes or my homemade gluten-free flour mix.
-I have tested this recipe with may types of flower and they all work well.
+- Flour - you can use white, wheat, or gluten-free flour mixes or my homemade gluten-free flour mix.
+I have tested this recipe with many types of flour and they all work well.

 - Baking Powder - to help it rise.

 - Baking Soda - to help it rise.